 Silas E. Clark was the next law officer to lose his life in the line of duty.
 The year was 1897.
 Utah had joined the Union as a full-fledged state just the year before.
 Springville had a railroad station, and like other communities in Utah, was experiencing crime associated with rail shipments.
 A gang of thieves had broken into rail box cars as they sat overnight in Springville.
 The thieves made away with peanuts and tobacco… and Marshal Clark was gathering a posse to try to put an end to the crime spree.

 As the posse gathered, one of the young men called to help was checking his sidearm.
 Suddenly the gun discharged.
 The bullet slammed into Marshal Clark’s abdomen, cutting through his internal organs.
 He was rushed to the local doctor who performed surgery to try to remove the damaged organs, but infection set in.
 Clark died several days later.
 The names of both Levi Washington Davis and Silas E. Clark are now included on the law enforcement memorials in Salt Lake City and in Washington DC.
-You can learn more about these memorials by clicking on the icons at the top of this article.

 Sometime after the turn of the century, Springville Police Department began to hire more than one person at a time… just one or two at first, to help the marshal with his duties.
 By the 1940’s the name was officially changed to the Springville Police Department, and the marshal became the ‘chief.’
 The police department itself was housed in the City Hall building, somewhere between the current City Hall and the Fire Station.
 By 1950 the police officers moved out of the old City Hall and into a building across the street which had been used by a monument company.
 The jail cell remained at City Hall however, until the old building was demolished and a new city and Police/Fire facilities were built in about 1965.
 The old jail was hoisted by crane and lowered into the basement of the new police building.
 Prisoners were kept in the jail, even as construction continued on the then-new building… and passersby were able to look in and say ‘hello’ whenever they wanted.
 (When that building was replaced, one of the cell doors was taken to the pioneer museum on Main Street for display.)